Prier/mes-server/README.md

 ## Overview

 The MES-server consists of Server.py and Resources.py.
 Running Server.py will start the server, which will listen for incoming connections from clients.
-The files ClientCell.py and ClientMobile.py are examples of how a client can connect to the server with XML-RPC.
+The files ClientCell.py and ClientMobile.py are examples of how a client can connect to the server with XML-RPC, and can mainly be used as simulated workcells/mobile robots.

 #### Areas:
 * Dispenser